 After starting the process of applying for nonprofit status for NOTD, her autistic brother developed obvious symptoms of TD, affecting the head/neck and mouth with vocal tics, most likely from many years on risperidone.
 He now takes Ingrezza for his TD and has shown remarkable improvement.

-Kathleen A. Shea, Founder and President
+Kathleen A. Shea, Founder and President, Chairman, Board of Directors

 Bill holds a bachelor’s degree in Non-fiction Creative Writing from the University of Southern New Hampshire.
 He has worked as a grant writer for the National Forensic Science Technology Center and the Coalition for the Homeless of Central Florida.
 He is author of several chapters of A Simplified Guide to Forensic Science and the children’s book, The Simple Little Salvation Story.
 He lives in Hudson, Florida, near his family.